-I’m an artist and a therapeutic arts practitioner.
-I work with a range of people to engage, explore and express their experience in creative ways, using a range of expressive arts modalities.
+I’m an artist and a professionally registered Creative Arts Therapist.
+I work with a range of people to engage, explore and express their experience in creative ways, using a range of creative arts modalities.

 I work in ways to support people to learn more about themselves and provide a space for exploration through the arts, where people can make sense of how they live and consider how they might prefer to live.

 The making of art grounds our body in the present moment and by sharing our experiences through art we cultivate the potential to bring people together in profound ways and express ideas about our shared humanity.

 Creative arts allow for the expression of multiple interpretations of the world simultaneously, allowing us to layer narratives and meanings in an effort to make sense of our experiences in a new way.
 Finding ways to share the arts and arts making helps us understand that we are all participatory sentient beings, who experience the world and make meaning in the context of our connection to each other.

 Creative Arts Therapy explores and observes feelings and experiences through the creative process of Arts making.
 This could be through, music, sound, movement, writing or art making.

 HOW DOES IT WORK?

 Puts difficult thoughts, feelings and words into an art form, bringing it out of the body and creating a tangible object that can be explored.
 Big emotions can feel contained as they are held safely outside the body in the representation.